pgrosjean/pyguide/README.md

 **(2) Order Files**
 This is a text file that starts with order_pooled_ and can be used to order a DNA oligo pool from Agilent.

+## pyguide-check-seq usage

+### Flags for pyguide-check-seq

+**Flags you must provide**:
+- **file_dir**: Path to the directory containing .seq files generated from sanger sequencing of the guides you ordered (see testing/example/seq_files as an example directory).
+- **ai**: Whether the guides that you are checking the sequencing results of are CRISPR interference (i) or activation (a).
+- **organism**: Whether the guides that you are checking the sequencing results of target mouse genes or human genes.

+### pyguide-check-seq outputs
+Upon running pyguide-check-seq a text file will be generated with two tab seperated columns, the first column with the .seq file name and the second column with the corresponding guide.
+If a .seq file does not correspond to a guide then it will not be returned in the text file.